 - Wash rags separately.
 Towels, rugs and any cloth you have in the bathroom should be washed first.
 It’s advisable to let them all dry in the sun, as the sun can give them unexpected freshness.

 - Fight the mould.
-If there is mould on the walls or the ceiling, spray it with an anti-mould product.
+If there is mould on the walls or the ceiling, spray it with an anti-mould product (check this post to learn how to get rid of mould in your home).
 Make sure to wear protective goggles when you do.
 Keep the window and door opened and walk out for 15 minutes.
 Just a precaution, since the anti-mould products have a suffocating effect when sprayed in narrow places.

 - Concentrate on the tub.
 Spray the tub, the shower and the sink with an all-purpose cleaner and leave it for a few minutes.
 Apply a good bathroom detergent and scrub, using a stiff-bristled brush or a scrubber.
 If the bathtub is too dirty, consider using a heavy duty spray to get rid of the grime.